 2. …don’t be afraid to ask for help

 Many marketing agencies specialise in exhibition support.
 It’s worth taking advantage of their experience, contacts and know-how to save you time and ensure you’re getting the most from your investment.
 Learning whether it’s useful to custom build your stand, or where to place furniture and yourself can hugely improve your chances of people wanting to stop and learn more about what you have to offer.

 Equally, using this opportunity to update your current marketing tools, such as your literature and marketing video sets you aside from other exhibitors.
-These can be reused for future shows, and your video can be utilized on your website’s homepage.
-Remember, these are multi purpose investments so they’ll see you through other shows and meetings too.
+These can be reused for future shows, and your video can be utilised on your website’s homepage.
+Remember, these are multipurpose investments so they’ll see you through other shows and meetings too.

 3. Listen to your visitors